postsharp/postsharp-emails/misc/goat-review/architecture.md

-In my previous email, I demonstrated how Metalama can generate boilerplate code on-the-fly during compilation, automating the task of implementing necessary but repetitive code.
-However, code generation is not the only functionality Metalama offers.
-In this email, I will explore Metalama's second horn: its ability to validate source code against architectural rules.
+[In my previous article](https://goatreview.com/generating-repetitive-code-with-metalama/), I demonstrated how Metalama can generate boilerplate code during compilation, automating the repetitive yet necessary tasks.
+But Metalama doesn’t stop there.
+If Metalama were a goat, its second horn would be its ability to validate source code against architectural rules — ensuring that your code stays on track.
+This is the focus of today’s article.

 ## Why Does Architecture Matter?